Laurence-Jin/COMP9315/README.md

-# Laurence All assignment here demonstrating for the employment by the company, DO NOT COPY IT #
+# All of the presentations here are for corporate viewing, DO NOT COPY IT #